-At one of my recent meetings, all four of my children were involved.
-Paul ministered beside me, Janne led the meeting, Maria was in the creche and John was doing the sound.
+At one of my meetings, all four of my children were involved.
+Paul ministered beside me, Janne led the meeting, Maria was helping in the creche and John was doing the sound.
 To have all your children minister alongside you is one of the ultimate privileges and pleasures.
+We have 16 grandchildren, all of whom have made a commitment to Jesus Christ.
+We regularly have family meals where all 26 of us are there.
 My prayer is that Jesus will continue to be first in their lives and in the lives of their children.
 Thanks be to God for His immeasurable love and grace towards me and those whom I love.
 To Him be the glory for the great things He has done and is continuing to do.